bauxiteDYS/SM-DYS-Vote-Info/README.md

 # SM-DYS-Vote-Info
-Sourcemod plugins for Dystopia that prints who didn't vote.
+Sourcemod plugin for Dystopia that prints who didn't vote.

-Notes:
+__Notes:__

 If someone starts a vote when voting is on cooldown in the game,
 you will have to wait 15s to vote again,